|Forward this page to a friend|

 Cargo space to Afghanistan is expensive and precious.
 Most relief groups ask only for cash donations so they can buy exactly what is needed most and not have to bother with the effort of collecting and sorting supplies coming from many sources and disposing of inappropriate items.
-Funding for container shipping to Afghanistan has been impacted by tremednous needs around the world -- including tsunami, hurricane, and earthquake relief efforts.
 Still, the Afghan people need our material aid.

-To date, we have been fortunate to secure reliable, experienced relief agency shippers to handle our hand-knit and crocheted items and to finance the container shipping.
+We have been fortunate to secure reliable, experienced relief agency shippers to handle our hand-knit and crocheted items and to finance the container shipping.
+This is getting harder and harder, and we have few options.
 Our relief agency partners -- including the American Friends Service Committee -- appreciate the message of our newly handmade gifts as an expression of friendship and concern for the Afghan people.
 In a sense, we are privileged to have this opportunity to extend ourselves with the work of our own hands and hearts.
-So many essential items are needed in Afghanistan that we can only pack what is most useful and of high value on to the container.
+So many essential items are needed in Afghanistan that we can only pack what is most useful and of high value.
 We must give what is needed most.

 While wool yarn can be expensive, it does not have to be.
 Please consider these ideas for sourcing wool: